Exhibitions

 Imogen Charleston

-This winter, ceramicist Imogen Charleston takes up a residency at Coda, bringing the theme of play into the gallery through clay, fire, and shared making.
+Winter 2025/26, ceramicist Imogen Charleston takes up a residency at Coda, bringing the theme of play into the gallery through clay, fire, and shared making.

 About the Artist